Herniated disc causes, symptoms and treatments

-Suffering from the pain and symptoms associated with a herniated disc can be devastating.
-Once your physician has confirmed your diagnosis, you may find yourself wondering what the causes, symptoms and treatment options available to you are.
-Herniated discs are intervertebral discs that have split open, allowing the disc’s inner nucleus to seep into the surrounding areas of the spinal column.
-As this occurs, the disc material can impinge the surrounding nerves or spinal cord, causing the patient immense pain and chronic symptoms.
+Suffering from the pain and symptoms associated with a herniated disc can be extremely disruptive to your quality of life.
+Once your doctor has confirmed your diagnosis, you may find yourself wondering what the causes, symptoms and treatment options available to you are.
+Herniated discs are spinal discs that have developed a crack or tear, allowing the disc’s inner nucleus to push out into the surrounding areas of the spinal column.
+As this occurs, the disc material can put pressure on the surrounding nerves or the spinal cord, potentially causing debilitating pain and chronic symptoms.

 Causes of a herniated disc

-Intervertebral discs are composed of approximately 90 percent water in a healthy adult.
+The spinal discs, which cushion the vertebrae and absorb shock, are composed of approximately 90 percent water in a healthy adult.
 During the natural aging process, these discs begin to lose a portion of their water mass.
 This causes the discs to shrink in height, placing an increased amount of pressure on the outer walls of the disc.
 This pressure can cause the disc to bulge or herniate.
-Herniated discs are also often referred to as ruptured disc.
-Though this condition is not always symptomatic, when the disc material causes compression, patients may experience chronic pain and symptoms.
+Herniated discs are also often referred to as a ruptured disc.
+Though this condition is not always symptomatic, when the disc material causes nerve compression or irritation, patients may experience chronic pain and symptoms.

-The most common symptoms associated with herniated discs are related to the nerve or spinal cord impingement or compression.
+The most common symptoms associated with herniated discs are related to the nerve or spinal cord compression.
 These often include:

 - Neck or lower back pain